Amit-Malka/worldpopulation-analysis/README.md

 This repository contains a Python script for analyzing world population data from 1960 to 2017.
 The script reads data from a CSV file and provides functionalities to check population data for specific countries and years, calculate population changes, and determine the country with the highest population change over a specified period.

+Important note: packages such as pandas and numpy were not used out of pre-choice to complete the task without them.

 ## Files

 - `population_analysis.py`: The main Python script for population analysis.